-Related orders to the PFA include a PSV order (Protection from Sexual Violence) and a PFI order (Protection from Intimidation).
+Similar orders to PFAs include PSV (Protection from Sexual Violence) and PFI (Protection from Intimidation) orders.
 PSVs protect adults and minors who are victims of sexual offenses while PFIs protect minors from intimidation or harassment by adults.
 The main difference between PSVs, PFIs and PFAs are that PSVs and PFIs don’t require the same relationship to the abuser as the PFA does.

-All of these orders have some advantages over filing a criminal report.
-They provide immediate protections and fast resolutions and they have their own protections for abuse victims.
-And as civil court hearings, they only require proof that the abuse has most likely occurred, whereas a criminal trial would require proof beyond a reasonable
+All of these orders have advantages in addition to or instead of filing a criminal report.
+They provide immediate protections and fast resolutions and have their own protections for victims.
+And as civil court hearings, they only require proof that the abuse has probably occurred, whereas a criminal trial would require proof beyond a reasonable

 WE CAN HELP

-One of our domestic abuse attorneys will represent any PFA petitioner at the final PFA hearing, regardless of income.
-An attorney will represent PSV or PFJ petitioners at the final hearings if they financially quality for our services.
-We also have an “emergency legal services” paralegal who will assist the most at-risk victims’ protection, housing, economic and child custody legal needs.
-Finally, we can provide individual advice to you if you think you might be a victim of abuse or want to warn a potential abuser against further contact.
+One of our domestic abuse attorneys will represent PFA petitioners at final PFA hearings, regardless of income.
+An attorney will represent PSV or PFI petitioners at final hearings if they financially quality for our services.
+We also have paralegals to assist the most at-risk victims’ protection, housing, economic and child custody needs.
+Finally, we can provide advice to you if you think you are a victim of abuse or want to warn a potential abuser against further contact.

 THE COUNTY COURT PROCESS

 Domestic Violence Services of Southwestern PA will help you draft the petition and coordinate the emergency hearing.
-They are located at our office at 45 East Main Street, Suite 101, Uniontown, PA 15401.
+They can be reached at (724) 562-7016 and are located at our office at 45 East Main Street, third floor, Uniontown, PA 15401.

 Domestic Violence Services of Southwestern PA will help you draft the petition and coordinate the emergency hearing.
-They are located at 43 North Morgan Street, Waynesburg, PA 15370.
+They can be reached at (724) 852-2463 and are located at 43 North Morgan Street, Waynesburg, PA 15370.

-The legal aid office located at 218 North Kimberly A venue, Suite 10 I, Somerset, PA 15501 will help you draft the petition and coordinate the emergency hearing.
+The legal aid office located at 218 North Kimberly Avenue, Suite 101, Somerset, PA 15501 will help you draft the petition and coordinate the emergency hearing.

 The PFA law is found at 23 Pa.C.S.
 Chapter 61.
 The PSV and PFI law is found at 42 Pa.C.S.
 Chapter 62A.